How to Reset Network Settings On iPhone and Tips & Tricks

 * iPhone could not be synced:

-Sometimes iPhone users experience problems with their computer.
+Sometimes iPhone users experience problems with their computers.
 It shows a warning that the iPhone cannot sync due to connection to the iPhone was reset."
 A reset network settings in the iPhone and a computer reboot will solve the problem.

 - iPhone Reset

 - 1.1 Reset iPhone without Apple ID

 - 1.6 Reset Jailbroken iPhone

 - 1.7 Reset Voicemail Password

 - iPhone Hard Reset